 How do you improve on one of the best flavours of ice cream known to man?
-That’s right.
 You squish it between two incredible, homemade cookies!
-I bring you Reeces Peanut Butter Cup Ice Cream Cookie Sandwich.
-Oh yes people, this is the foodie equivalent of winning all the coins and one-ups in a Super Mario game and then some.
-Stick with me as I take you through an incredible ice cream journey.
+And so I bring you Reeses Peanut Butter Cup Ice Cream.
+Because lovely people, this is the foodie equivalent of winning all the coins and one-ups in a Super Mario game and then some.
+So, stick with me as I take you through an incredible ice cream journey.

-First of all there is ice cream, packed with Reeces Mini Peanut Butter Cups.
+First of all there is ice cream, packed with Reeses Mini Peanut Butter Cups.
 While some are mini cups are left whole, others are roughly chopped.
 Resulting in a peanut butter cup filled ice cream base.
-Dark chocolate ganache ripples through the vanilla base, with a hit of pure peanut butter in every spoonful.
-It’s okay.
-I undersrand if you want to think on that for a while?
+While dark chocolate ganache ripples through the vanilla base, with a hit of pure peanut butter in every spoonful.
+Take a moment.
+Because, I undersrand if you want to think on that for a while?

-Complimenting such a flavour punched ice cream are Mega Toffee Cookies.
-A large, robust Cookie is the only way to go when sandwiching chunks of peanut butter cup ice cream.
-Since these cookies are double their usual size, they are perfect for creating an ice cream sandwich.
+Finally, complimenting such a flavour punched ice cream are my Caramac Caramel Cookies.
+Since a large, robust Cookie is the only way to go when sandwiching chunks of peanut butter cup ice cream.
+And because these cookies are double their usual size, they are perfect for creating an ice cream sandwich.

-Completely sending this ice cream cookie sandwich over the top, is the customisation of the mega cookies.
-Dipped in dark chocolate and sprinkled with peanut butter chips, rather than contrasting, they compliment the flavours within the ice cream.
+Finally, completely sending this ice cream cookie sandwich over the top, is the customisation of the mega cookies.
+First of all they are dipped in dark chocolate and then sprinkled with peanut butter chips, rather than contrasting, they compliment the flavours within the ice cream.

-Recipe: Reeces Peanut Butter Cup Ice Cream makes 1L approx.
+Recipe: Reeses Peanut Butter Cup Ice Cream makes 1L approx.

 300mls Double Cream plus an additional 100mls for the chocolate ganache

 1/4 tsp Sea Salt – I use Maldon